 Steps need to keep <3 heart <3 healthy.
-You can help your heart to be healthy by simple things :
+You can help your heart to be healthy with simple things :

 - Keep your blood pressure healthy: Blood pressure is important to good heart health — even for kids and teenagers.
 The good news is that getting it checked is quick and painless.
 Blood pressure is a measure of how easy or difficult it is for your heart to pump blood through your body.
 When the heart beats, the blood that’s pumped exerts pressure against the blood vessel walls.
 When your heart and blood vessels are healthy, the vessels are flexible enough to expand and contract.

 - Keep your total cholesterol healthy: Cholesterol is a waxy substance in your bloodstream and cells that your body needs to function.
-Some cholesterol is important for good health, but too much can hurt your body, your brain and your heart.
+Some cholesterol is important for good health, but too much can hurt your body, your brain, and your heart.
 When too much cholesterol circulates in the blood, it can slowly build up inside the walls of your arteries that feed blood to your heart and brain.
 Cholesterol combines with other substances in your blood to form “plaque.”
-(Wanna know more check here HealthLibrary ).
-This thick, hard deposit can narrow the arteries, make them less flexible and put you at major risk for heart disease and stroke.
+This thick, hard deposit can narrow the arteries, making them less flexible and put you at major risk for heart disease and stroke.

 - Be physically active(Exercise) every day: